 In Key Stage 2, FOK illusions commonly appear in spelling tests and reading comprehension.
 A Year 4 learner might feel confident about spelling 'necessary' because they recognise it in their word list.
 But they struggle to spell it from memory.
 Teachers can address this by having learners attempt spelling words before checking their lists, revealing the gap between recognition and recall.

-Reading comprehension is tricky.
-Learners think they understand, but struggle with inference questions without rereading.
-Teachers can use prediction activities.
-Learners guess comprehension, then check it against their scores (Nelson & Narens, 1994; Dunlosky & Rawson, 2012; Serra & Metcalfe, 2009).
+Reading comprehension can be hard to judge.
+Learners may feel they understand a text.
+Yet they can still struggle with inference questions unless they reread.
+Teachers can ask learners to predict how well they understood, then compare this guess with their score (Nelson & Narens, 1994; Dunlosky & Rawson, 2012; Serra & Metcalfe, 2009).

 GCSE and A-Level Revision

 Subject teaching matters.
-Mathematics teachers should have learners recall formulae without looking them up (Karpicke & Blunt, 2011).
-History teachers can time essay plans to check knowledge retrieval and organisation (Willingham, 2009).
+Mathematics teachers can ask learners to recall formulae without looking them up (Karpicke & Blunt, 2011).
+History teachers can use timed essay plans to check knowledge retrieval and organisation (Willingham, 2009).

 Teacher Metacognition Implementation Questions